fverdoja/booster-tutor/README.md

 boosters which enforce some desirable properties for limited play (like color balancing and no duplicates).

-To try to produce boosters which *feel* similar to real MTG boosters, Booster Tutor uses what is known as *Reuben's algorithm*.
+For draft boosters, to try to produce boosters which *feel* similar to real MTG draft boosters, Booster Tutor uses what is known as *Reuben's algorithm*.

 > *Reuben's algorithm*
 >